hostbrook/laravel-dkim/README.md

 # Laravel DKIM signature

-Sign all outgoing emails in Laravel 7.x, 8.x with a DKIM signature.
+Sign all outgoing emails in Laravel 9.x with a DKIM signature.

 ## Installation and setup

 1. Get the latest version of the package via Composer:

 ```
 composer require hostbrook/laravel-dkim
 ```

 2. In `config/app.php` comment the line with the original mail service provider and add the line with the new mail service provider:

 ```
 // Illuminate\Mail\MailServiceProvider::class,
 HostBrook\LaravelDkim\DkimMailServiceProvider::class,
 ```

 3. Add your private key settings in `config/mail.php`:

 ```
 'dkim_selector' => YOUR_SELECTOR, // for example: 'Selector123'
 'dkim_domain' => DOMAIN_NAME,     // for example: 'myblog.com'
+'dkim_passphrase' => '', // leave empty if you didn’t protect the private key
 'dkim_private_key' => '-----BEGIN RSA PRIVATE KEY-----
 ...your key goes in here...
 -----END RSA PRIVATE KEY-----',